privacycg/gpc-spec/README.md

 [![CC BY 4.0][cc-by-image]][cc-by]

 ## Resources
-- Read [initiative site](https://globalprivacycontrol.org) to learn more about the proposed standard and who is involved
+- Visit [initiative site](https://globalprivacycontrol.org) to learn more about the proposed standard and who is involved
-- Visit [test site](https://global-privacy-control.glitch.me) to see how to interact with the GPC signal
+- Check out [test site](https://global-privacy-control.glitch.me) to learn how to interact with the GPC signal

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png